RWS/studio-api-docs/apiconcepts/translationmemory/enabling_the_required_translation_provider_features.md

 This interface contains numerous members such as SupportsConcordanceSearch, which you can set to return True or False depending on whether your implementation is supposed to support e.g. concordance searching or not.

-If you set the SupportsConcordanceSearch member to True, the **Concordance** check box for the selected provider will be enabled in the UI of SDL Trados Studio 2017, which should be the case for our implementation.
+If you set the SupportsConcordanceSearch member to True, the **Concordance** check box for the selected provider will be enabled in the UI of Trados Studio, which should be the case for our implementation.
 Users can uncheck these options at runtime if, for some reason, the selected provider should not be taken into account when executing a concordance search.
 Example: While working, the user discovers that the concordance matches offered by a given translation provider are not helpful for a particular project.
 In this case, he/she can disable concordance searching for this particular provider, and focus on the matches returned by another provider, for example, a translation memory.

 The screenshot below shows an example in which a file TM has been selected for lookup, concordance, and updating.
 Our sample provider is only enabled for lookup and concordance searching.